tkaringa/MalayalamLearningTools/LetterLearner/README.md

 # LETTER LEARNER
 This basic program is meant to quiz the user on the pronuciation of letters in the Malayalam alphabet at random.

+It functions by providing the user with a character generated at random, then it asks the user to submit a pronuciation.